Agreement Without Court

 Division of Assets and Debts

 Nobody wants to go to Court.
-It’s expensive, stressful and can take a long time, are a few of the reasons to avoid court action if possible.
+It’s expensive, stressful and can take a long time.

 A legally binding agreement can be obtained without going to Court.

-This is possible with what is called Consent Orders.
+This is possible with what is called Consent Orders or a Binding Financial Agreement.

 Steps to Agreement - Division of Assets & Debts